Scalsol/RepPointsV2/README.md

 We provide supported codes and configuration files to reproduce ["RepPoints V2: Verification Meets Regression for Object Detection"](https://arxiv.org/abs/2007.08508) on COCO object detection and instance segmentation.
 Besides, this repo also includes improved results for [RepPoints V1](https://arxiv.org/pdf/1904.11490.pdf), [Dense RepPoints](https://arxiv.org/pdf/1912.11473.pdf) (V1,V2).
 Our code is adapted from [mmdetection](https://github.com/open-mmlab/mmdetection).

-Our paper got accepted to the NeurIPS 202 conference!
+Our paper has been accepted to the NeurIPS 2020!

 ## Introduction